Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Derrick White included, will play at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+Derrick White and the rest of the Boston Celtics hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-We're going to break down White's prop bets, using stats and trends to help you make good selections.
+With prop bets available for White, let's dive into some stats and trends to assist you in making good selections.

 Derrick White Prop Bets vs. the 76ers